keboola/component-motherduck/components/ex-motherduck/README.md

 Functionality Notes
 ===================

-This component writes data from KBC to MotherDuck.
-It allows you to specify which columns to write, their data types, nullability, and default values.
-The component supports full load, append, and upsert modes.
+This component extracts data from MotherDuck to KBC.
+It allows you to select specific tables, columns, or use custom queries to fetch data from your MotherDuck database.

 Prerequisites
 =============